NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.4.7 (2015-07-02) =
+* Add: Spanish translation from Joaqin Sanz Boixader
+* Fix: Sorting of bookings by date and name in list table broken
+* Fix: Custom late bookings values more than one day aren't reflected in date picker
+* Fix: Norwegian doesn't include time picker translation for some strings
+* Updated: German translation from Roland Stumpp
+* Updated: pickadate.js language translations

 = 1.4.6 (2015-06-20) =
 * Add: Remove old schedule exceptions and sort exceptions by date